19hours/sg-statutes/Acts/Environmental Public Health Act.md

 [Act 48 of 2018 wef 01/02/2019]

-### Power of investigating offences under sections 20 and 23
+### Power of investigating offences

-87\.—(1) For the purpose of investigating any offence under section 20 or 23, the Director-General or any authorised officer may —
+87\.—(1) For the purpose of investigating any offence under this Act, the Director-General or the Director-General, Food Administration (as the case may be) or any authorised officer (including an authorised officer within the meaning of section 31W) may —

 (a) examine orally any person supposed to be acquainted with the facts and circumstances of the case, and to reduce to writing any statement made by the person so examined; and

 (b) require by order in writing the attendance before himself of any person who, from information given or otherwise, appears to be acquainted with the facts and circumstances concerning the case and that person shall attend as so required.

 [22/99; 4/2002]

+[Act 11 of 2019 wef 01/04/2019]

 (2) The person mentioned in subsection (1)(a) shall be bound to state truly the facts and circumstances with which he is acquainted concerning the case except only that he may decline to make with regard to any fact or circumstance a statement which would have a tendency to expose him to a criminal charge or to penalty or forfeiture.